rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 - enabled plugins file
 - plugins directory

-Enabled plugins and plugins directory also used to locate plugins commands.
+Enabled plugins file and plugins directory are also used to locate plugins commands.

 This information can be provided using command line arguments (see [Environment arguments](#environment-arguments))